 The Lord is teaching me more than ever to rely on Him in all circumstances.
 He has also placed it in my heart to desire to be completely in His will in my writing ministry and to be sensitive and open to His leading.

 What outside interests do you have?

-When I’m not dreaming up new characters for books, I enjoy spending time with my family and friends and camping, hiking, canoeing, running, gardening, and playing volleyball.
+When I’m not dreaming up new characters for books, I enjoy spending time with my family, camping, hiking, canoeing, bicycling/cycling, reading, running, gardening, and playing volleyball.

 Just for fun, what was your favorite subject(s) in school?

-English was my favorite subject (surprise, surprise) after recess, of course!
-I liked pretty much all of the subjects in school, with the exception of anything related to math.
-Math and I have never gotten along!
+English was my favorite subject (surprise, surprise) after recess, of course.
+I liked most school subject, with the exception of anything related to math.
+Math and I have never gotten along.